WorcSource/blogs.osm.org/README.md

 ## Theme

-The OSM theme is available in the theme folder, thus is available by default.
+The theme is available in the theme folder, thus is available by default.
 You can check this by running
 ```
 bundle exec pluto list
 ```